ansipes/mejo-187/content/assignment/introduction-to-html.md

 ## Get Organized

-1. Create a GitHub repository called introduction-to-html.
+1. Create a GitHub repository called intro-to-html.
 2. Open Visual Studio Code
 3. Clone the repository to your local machine
 4. Make a file called index.html